nathan-m-schneider-22/Dust-Accelerator-Database-Analysis/README.md

 To run this tool launch the results_interface.vi application

 ## Troubleshooting
-If the program fails to give results, consult the debugging tab of the vi
+If the program seems caught in a loop with Authentication failure, stop the program and check the debugging tab If the program fails to give results, consult the debugging tab of the vi
  - Error: ModuleNotFoundError: No module named 'mysql'
     - Failed to install the mySQL python connector, see setup first